react-page/react-page/docs/tutorials.md

 // the material-ui svg icons!
 import CropSquare from 'material-ui/svg-icons/image/crop-square'

-// This is the ReactJS component which you can find below this snippet import BlackBackgroundPlugin from './Component'

 const BlackBorderPlugin = ({ children }) => (
   <div style={{ border: '1px solid black', padding: '16px' }}>
     {children}